 Exams will consist of multiple choice-questions, true-false, short response, and matching questions.
 You may use your notes, handouts, and textbook during the exams.
-Exams 1 and 2 will be posted over the weekend (indicated in the class schedule below) and Exam 3 will be mid-week.
-Once you have started an exam you will be given 90 minutes to complete it.
+Exams will be posted for 48 hours (indicated in the class schedule below).
+However, once you have started an exam you will only have a certain amount of time to complete the exam.
 These exams are not easy and require good note taking and studying to pass.
 Please prepare for the exam to avoid being unable to finish.
+Often students assume if a test is an open book and open note it will be easy - however, to assure the course content is understood (not just memorized) the exams will include higher order questions that require the application of concepts learned.
 If you have been granted extended testing time through ACCESS, you will have that time to complete each exam.

-Exam 1: 100 points Exam 2: 100 points Exam 3: 100 points
+Exam 1 100 points

+Exam 2 100 points

+Exam 3 100 points